 You will find our Sisters in a variety of ministries including education, health care, pastoral ministry, social services, spiritual direction, law, communication ministries – the list almost seems endless.
 As Franciscan women following the Rule of the Third Order Regular, our focus isn’t so much on what we do as on how we do it.
 Each Sister, in conversation with other Sisters and with a member of our leadership, seeks the best way to place her individual gifts and talents at the service of God’s people.

 As women committed to a Gospel way of life, we dress simply.
-Some Sisters chose do continue to wear a traditional modified habit.
+Some Sisters do chose to continue to wear a traditional modified habit.
 All of our Sisters wear the community ring and the community crucifix or emblem as signs of membership in our Congregation.
 These community symbols are pictured above.

 The steps to becoming a Sylvania Franciscan are designed to provide each woman with an extensive amount of time to truly discern if God is calling her to this way of life.
 The steps are listed below.